 |Cable Length||1.8 meters|

 GALAX XANOVA had the Mensa Pro comes packed inside your usual gaming mouse packaging.
-It comes with the following documentations and accessories inside:
+The product should come with the following items inside:

 - User manual